 Bio.

 Its impossible to quantify my life into a few paragraphs to validate my art in order to sell it.
 Instead, I can only offer a glimpse past the surface and hope you can relate in your own way.
+They say art is subjective and to me that means that its more about you than it is about me.

 Although “they” may present themselves in one form or another, I tend to avoid placing my ideals or struggles and strife’s on a pedestal, due to oversaturation of this in the industry and everywhere else.
 Creative energy is a force of nature that flows through us and as a conductor feel that my art should speak for itself.
 The subject matter is mostly influenced by my emotions and interests.
 I gravitate towards nature, humor an horror and try not to use pop culture, famous people, sex or pretty faces as a crutch.
 I believe there are separations of craft, trade and fine art.
 I dabble in all but have a strong understanding of the lines.
-I feel that the creation of true art involves a mix of skill, time and a broad range of depth.
+I feel that the creation of true art involves a mix of skill, time and emotional reckoning.

 My hope is that my work will promote connection to our world and each other.